Category Theory for Programming: About logic

+\begin{description} \item[Definitions] When we write $x := y$, we define a new mathematical object $x$ to be given by $y$.
+For instance, we could define a function doubling its input as follows:

+\item[Equality] Given a set $X$ and $a,b\in X$, we can ask whether $a$ is equal to $b$; we write $a = b$ to assert that $a$ is equal to $b$.
+To \emph{prove} that two elements $a$ and $b$ of a set are equal, we have to understand what $a$ and $b$ are.
+For numbers $a$ and $b$, we intuitively know when they are equal.
+When proving that two functions $f, g : X \to Y$ are equal, we use the \emph{axiom of function extensionality}: to show that $f = g$, it suffices to show that for any possible input $x \in X$, the functions $f$ and $g$ agree on that input, that is, $f(x) = g(x)$.
+When showing that two monoid morphisms are equal, it suffices to show that their underlying functions are equal.
+When showing that two matrices are equal, it suffices to show that they are equal in each component. \item [Implication] Given propositions $A$ and $B$, we write $A \implies B$ to say that $A$ implies $B$.

-A list of notations which we use throughout these lectures notes. \begin{itemize} \item If $X$ is a set and $x$ is an element of $X$, we write $x \in X$. \item If $X$ is a set and $P$ and $Q$ are properties dependent over the elements of $X$, we write $P\implies Q$ to express that if $P(x)$ holds for an element $x\in X$, then also $Q(x)$ should hold for the element $x$.
-Moreover, we write $P \iff Q$ if $P\implies Q$ and $Q\implies P$. \item If $X$ is a set and $P$ is a property dependent over the elements of $X$, we write: \begin{itemize} \item[(*)] $\forall x\in X: P(x)$ to express that for every element in $X$, the property $P$ holds. \item[(*)] $\exists x\in X: P(x)$ to express that there exists at least one element in $X$ for which the property holds. \item[(*)] $\exists! x\in X: P(x)$ to express that there exists a unique element in $X$ for which the property holds. \end{itemize} \item Let $X$ and $Y$ be sets.
-We denote: \begin{itemize} \item[(*)] $X\times Y$ for the (cartesian) product of $X$ and $Y$. \item[(*)] $X\sqcup Y$ for the disjoint union of $X$ and $Y$. \end{itemize} \end{itemize}
+More generally, if $X$ is a set and $P$ and $Q$ are predicates on $X$, we write $P\implies Q$ to express that if $P(x)$ holds for an element $x\in X$, then also $Q(x)$ holds for the element $x$.
+As an example, consider the predicates on natural numbers $n \in \NN$, ``$n$ is divisible by $4$'' and ``$n$ is even''.
+Then ``divisible by $4$'' $\implies$ ``is even''.

+Moreover, we write $P \iff Q$ if $P\implies Q$ and $Q\implies P$. \item If $X$ is a set and $P$ is a predicate on $X$, we write: \begin{description} \item[forall] $\forall x\in X, P(x)$ to express that for every element in $X$, the property $P$ holds. \item[exists] $\exists x\in X, P(x)$ to express that there exists at least one element in $X$ for which the property holds.
+For instance, consider the predicate